mesosphere/dcos-commons/docs/developer-guide.md

 ### Readiness Checks

-Every task may have a single readiness check defined for it by adding a `readiness-check` parameter to  the ServiceSpec:
+Every task may have a single readiness check defined for it by adding a `readiness-check` parameter to  the `ServiceSpec`:

     name: "hello-world"
     pods: